ctjacobs/pyqso/docs/source/log_management.rst

 Sorting by field
 ----------------

-To sort a log by a particular field name, left-click the column header that contains that field name.
+To sort a log by a particular field name, click the column header that contains that field name.
 By default, it is the ``Index`` field that is sorted in ascending order.